waiwera/waiwera/doc/dev/code/index.md

 ## Simulation object

-The [[supermodel:simulation]] object is an instance of [[flow_simulation_type]], which extends the abstract [[ode_type]] to implement the particular ODE to be solved for simulating non-isothermal subsurface flow.
+The [[waiwera:simulation]] object is an instance of [[flow_simulation_type]], which extends the abstract [[ode_type]] to implement the particular ODE to be solved for simulating non-isothermal subsurface flow.
 This ODE is derived from discretized mass and energy balance equations to be solved over the finite-volume mesh.

 In a [[flow_simulation_type]] object, the [[ode_type(type):solution]] component vector (inherited from its parent [[ode_type]]) represents the primary thermodynamic variables in each mesh cell.